MuneezaAzmat/RH_TrustyAI_POC/README.md

 # Experiments

-A monorepo for security and AI safety experiments.
+A monorepo containing POCs for Red Hat AI safety and eval projects

 ## Projects